Translation lookaside buffer: Overview

 In a Harvard architecture or modified Harvard architecture, a separate virtual address space or memory-access hardware may exist for instructions and data.
 This can lead to distinct TLBs for each access type, an instruction translation lookaside buffer (ITLB) and a data translation lookaside buffer (DTLB).
 Various benefits have been demonstrated with separate data and instruction TLBs.

 The TLB can be used as a fast lookup hardware cache.
 The figure shows the working of a TLB.
 Each entry in the TLB consists of two parts: a tag and a value.
 If the tag of the incoming virtual address matches the tag in the TLB, the corresponding value is returned.
 Since the TLB lookup is usually a part of the instruction pipeline, searches are fast and cause essentially no performance penalty.
 However, to be able to search within the instruction pipeline, the TLB has to be small.

 A common optimization for physically addressed caches is to perform the TLB lookup in parallel with the cache access.
-Upon each virtual-memory reference, the hardware checks the TLB to see whether the page number is held therein.
+Upon each virtual memory reference, the hardware checks the TLB to see whether the page number is held therein.
 If yes, it is a TLB hit, and the translation is made.
 The frame number is returned and is used to access the memory.
 If the page number is not in the TLB, the page table must be checked.
-Depending on the CPU, this can be done automatically using a hardware or using an interrupt to the operating system.
+Depending on the CPU, this can be done automatically in hardware or using an interrupt to the operating system.
 When the frame number is obtained, it can be used to access the memory.
 In addition, we add the page number and frame number to the TLB, so that they will be found quickly on the next reference.
 If the TLB is already full, a suitable block must be selected for replacement.
 There are different replacement methods like least recently used (LRU), first in, first out (FIFO) etc.; see the address translation section in the cache article for more details about virtual addressing as it pertains to caches and TLBs.